The National Governing Body for Obstacle Course Racing

 Are USAOCR committee members paid?

-As a not for profit organization, all members are volunteers and are not paid.
-Members are entitled to be reimbursed for expenses, as long as they are pre-approved by the Executive Committee.
+As a nonprofit organization, all members are volunteers and are not paid.
+Members are entitled to be reimbursed for expenses, as long as they are pre-approved by the Board of Directors.

 Who does USAOCR support?

-USAOCR’s primary purpose is to support the members and the growth of the sport from the grass roots level through to elite athletes competing at international multisport Games, world and continental events.
+USAOCR’s primary purpose is to support the members and the growth of the sport from the grass roots level through to elite athletes competing at international multisport competitions, world, and continental events.

-Once financially stable, the board will hire staff to run and administer the organization.
-USAOCR’s staff will be responsible for implementing the growth of the sport, including national series, national championships, national rankings and qualification for Team USA.
+Once financially stable, the Board will hire staff to run and administer the organization.
+USAOCR’s staff will be responsible for implementing the growth of the sport, including a National Series, National Championships, National Rankings, and qualification for the National Team.

 What is a National Governing Body (NGB)?

 A NGB is the governing body for a specific sport.
-Most sports, whether they have a professional division or operate at an amateur level only are represented by not for profit NGBs in the United States.
-Examples include Baseball, Softball, Basketball, Triathlon, Track & Field, Swimming, Gymnastics, Speed Skating, and Alpine Skiing to name a few.
+Most sports, whether they have a professional division or operate at an amateur level, only are represented by not-for-profit NGBs in the United States, (e.g. Baseball, Softball, Basketball, Triathlon, Track & Field, Swimming, Gymnastics, Speed Skating, and Alpine Skiing).

 What does a NGB do?